We're Back! A Dinosaur's Story (film): Development

-Storyboarding of We're Back!
-A Dinosaur's Story began in 1990 during the production of An American Tail: Fievel Goes West.
+Nibbelink and Wells began storyboarding We're Back! in 1990, during the production of An American Tail: Fievel Goes West (1991).
+The Zondag brothers joined the project a year later, and redid some sequences from scratch, but their alterations were overall minimal.
 The source material was only 20 pages and lacked any antagonist or sense of a plot, making it difficult to convert to a full-length feature.
-The first screenplay draft was written by Flint Dille and Wells and was not well-received by Spielberg.
-John Patrick Shanley, writer of Moonstruck, had worked with Spielberg on Joe Versus the Volcano.
+The first screenplay draft, which was described by executive Douglas Wood as more lighthearted, was written by Flint Dille and Wells, and was not well received by Spielberg.
+John Patrick Shanley, writer of Moonstruck (1987), had worked with Spielberg on Joe Versus the Volcano (1990).
 Spielberg hired Shanley to write another draft, which was done quickly and was the script ultimately used.
-Shanley made the previous draft darker, which Spielberg liked but Nibbelink disagreed with.
+Shanley made his draft darker, which both Wood and Spielberg liked, but Nibbelink disagreed with.
 Talbott was often skeptical about how the book was being adapted, so Nibbelink instructed the author to have a positive mindset.
 Talbott felt Shanley's script had none of the book's tongue-in-cheek humor.
-Near the end of production, $1 million worth of alterations were made following a poor test screening at Universal, including the addition of the Macy's parade scene; the scene features a song originally written for the film by James Horner and Thomas Dolby, "Roll Back the Rock", which Little Richard also sings in the end credits.
-We're Back was also the first animated film not produced by Disney to fully use digital ink-and-paint technology to complete the animation, while additional animation was provided by Character Builders, Inc. and Lightbox Animation.

-Director Phil Nibbelink voiced the characters in animatics, which involved successful imitations of notable figures like Walter Cronkite and Julia Child; Spielberg, enjoying Nibbelink's voicing, cast the people that were impersonated in the animatics.
-John Goodman started recording his voices shortly after having his wisdom teeth removed, and healed his face between takes.
-We're Back!
-A Dinosaur's Story was not Wells' first encounter with Felicity Kendal, as he previously asked to work with her on a student project that she declined.
-Originally John Malkovich recorded the voice of Screweyes, but Spielberg thought his performance was too frightening.
-Christopher Lloyd then recorded for the character but Spielberg rejected it too; the producer went with Kenneth Mars for his pliability with voicing the character.
-The voice actors and Nibbelink found Shanley's dialogue a bit unnatural, so they changed a few lines while recording; however, this was not approved by Shanley, so recordings of his original dialogue were in the final film.
+Likewise, the voice actors and Nibbelink found Shanley's dialogue a bit unnatural, so they changed a few lines while recording; this was not approved by Shanley, however, so recordings of his original dialogue were used in the finished film.
+Nonetheless, Shanley continued to rewrite and change the script at Spielberg's behest, even through post-production.

+Animation

+To ensure scientific accuracy in the dinosaurs' designs, the filmmakers visited the Natural History Museum in London several times to study the dinosaur displays; nonetheless, the animators frequently relied on their own creative instincts.
+Nibbelink was particularly pleased with the work done by the effects animators, especially on Captain Neweyes' flying ship.
+We're Back! was also the first animated film not produced by Disney to fully use digital ink-and-paint technology to complete the animation, which was done by the San Diego-based film colorization company American Film Technologies.
+Additional animation was provided by Character Builders in Columbus, Ohio.